meshapi/grpc-api-gateway/docs/reference/grpc/config.md

         }
         ```

-        1. It can be helpful to define aliases for long or nested fields, in this case `lower` instead of `options.lower_case`.
+        1. Defining aliases for long or nested fields can simplify query parameters.
+For example, using `lower` instead of `options.lower_case`.
-        2. Setting `ignore` to true ignores binding `options.delay` proto field to **any** query parameter.
+        2. Setting `ignore` to true prevents the `options.delay` proto field from being bound to any query parameter.

     In this example, in the HTTP request, you can use `msg` and `lower` query parameters directly:

     `/echo?msg=something&lower=true`

 !!! info
-    Defining aliases overrides the default auto-binding names.
-In the example above, when using `msg` as an alias for
-    the proto field `message`, only the query parameter `msg` will be bound to the proto field `message`.
-To retain the
-    original name, you can define additional aliases for the same selector.
+    Defining aliases replaces the default auto-binding names.
+In the example above, using `msg` as an alias for the proto field `message` means only the query parameter `msg` will be bound to the proto field `message`.
+If you want to keep the original name as well, you can define multiple aliases for the same selector.

 --8<-- "templates/gateway.md:StreamConfig"

 !!! example
-    Imagine there is an events streaming endpoint that keeps
-    sending events to the client.
-For this, using chunked transfer is not ideal
-    because of the time out constraints.
-Using *SSE* or *WebSockets* however is perfectly valid.
+    Imagine an event streaming endpoint that continuously sends events to the client.
+Using chunked transfer for this is not ideal due to timeout constraints.
+However, using *SSE* (Server-Sent Events) or *WebSockets* is perfectly valid and recommended.
     === "Configuration"
         ```yaml title="notification_gateway.yaml" linenums="1" hl_lines="5-6"
         gateway: